deployphp/docs/tasks.md

 # Tasks

-You can define your own tasks in `deploy.php` file.
+You can define your own tasks in the `deploy.php` file.
-Then you run `dep` command, Deployer will scan current dir for `deploy.php` file and include it.
+When you run the `dep` command, Deployer will scan the current directory for a `deploy.php` file and use it.

-To define you own tasks use `task` function:
+To define you own tasks, use the `task` function:

 ~~~ php
 task('my_task', function () {